 In recent years, the library and information professions have undergone significant and rapid change.
 This degree gives students an opportunity to revitalize and update their knowledge and skills.

-- International students whose native language is not English must take the Test of
+- International students whose native language is not English must provide proof of English language proficiency.
+View international applicant requirements »

 Once you’ve completed your application, submit your forms and documentation to the Graduate School, along with your application fee.